Atypon-OpenSource/manuscripts-api/README.md

   <dd>An array of semicolon separated records to describe scopes for which the server can issue access tokens in JWT form: fields are comma separated, denoting for each record: scope name,UTF8 encoded secret or base64 encoded PEM formatted private key,empty string (if symmetric secret is used) or a base64 encoded PEM formatted public key,expiry in minutes</dd>

 </dl>

+## Access Control

+In the past, when Couchbase was the backbone of this app, all access control happened via a sync function through the SyncGateway API, with specific [semantics](https://docs.couchbase.com/sync-gateway/current/sync-function-api.html).
+Now that we've migrated to Postgres, those semantics have been translated into db queries, and the main body of the sync function remains (mostly) the [same](src/DataAccess/syncAccessControl.ts).
+Whenever a repository (that extends SGRepository) function is called with a `userId` parameter, sync access control function logic executes.

+`requireAdmin` has been removed because there is no SG Admin API anymore